math-nazario/android-kotlin-fundamentals/README.md

 - Layout creation using XML
 - UI components: `TextView`, `EditText`, `Button`, etc.
 - List rendering with `RecyclerView` and custom `Adapter`
-- Data management using the DAO (Data Access Object) pattern
 - ViewBinding for safer access to views
 - Navigation between screens and data persistence in memory
-- Local data persistence with **Room Database**
+- Local data persistence with **Room Database** (DAO, entities, queries, converters)
-- UI enhancements with options and popup menus
+- Product management with create, update, and delete flows
+- Sorting and filtering options for the product list
+- UX improvements with Material Design components

 ## 🚀 Technologies